 - the arbitration provision, since arbitration decisions are final and unappealable, without any judicial oversight to assure the arbitrator’s award will be fair or correct.

-first tuesday’s purchase agreement includes a mandatory mediation provision to mitigate the risk of a legal battle.
-Mediation of any dispute must be undertaken as a precursor to filing an action, be it arbitration or litigation.
+RPI’s purchase agreement includes a mandatory mediation provision to mitigate the risk of a legal battle.
+Mediation of any dispute is to be undertaken as a precursor to filing an action, be it arbitration or litigation.
 Mediation is a quick process and is the most cost effective method of dispute resolution society has developed.

 Related articles: